kempsterrrr/specialk/README.md

 - Compile and minify your TypeScript code
 - Copy HTML & static assets to `./dist`
 - Prepare the environment for deployment
+- Compile helper utilities like an address-to-contract mapping in `utils/addresses.ts` and interface ABIs in the `/abis` folder

+Going forward, you can just rebuild the web app using `bun run build`.

 ### 3️⃣ **Local Chain Forking**